-Proposed Committee Action: Recommend to the Florida International University Board of Trustees approval of Regulation FIU-105 Prohibited Discrimination, Harassment and Related Misconduct Including Sexual and Gender-Based Harassment, Sexual Violence, Dating Violence, Domestic Violence, and Stalking; Repeal regulation FIU-103 Non-Discrimination Policy and Discrimination Compliant Procedures; and repeal regulation FIU-104 Sexual Harassment.
-Background Information: In response to changes in the law of Title IX (prohibition of sexual violence) and the requirements, these regulations are being repealed.
+Approve Regulation FIU-105 Prohibited Discrimination, Harassment and Related Misconduct Including Sexual and Gender-Based Harassment, Sexual Violence, Dating Violence, Domestic Violence, and Stalking; Repeal regulation FIU-103 Non-Discrimination Policy and Discrimination Compliant Procedures; and repeal regulation FIU-104 Sexual Harassment.

+Background Information:

+In response to changes in the law of Title IX (prohibition of sexual violence) and the Violence Against Women Act (prohibits sexual violence, dating violence, domestic violence, and stalking), Regulation FIU-105 was created as a comprehensive system to address these types of misconduct engaged in by students or employees.
+Because existing regulations FIU-103 and 104 contain overlapping and now outdated requirements, these regulations are being repealed.
 These regulations are being repealed and Regulation FIU-105 is being promulgated pursuant to: Florida Board of Governors regulation 1.001(5)(a) which provides for each boards of trustees to establish "the personnel program for all the employees of the university, including ... standards for performance and conduct,... disciplinary actions, complaints, appeals and grievance procedures, and separation and termination from employment."
 Florida Board of Governors regulation 1.001(3)(j)(l) which provides that each board of trustees is authorized to promulgate university regulations in accordance with the Regulation Development Procedures adopted by the Board of Governors; and each board of trustees shall be responsible for campus safety and emergency preparedness, to include safety and security measures for university personnel, students and campus visitors.